 4. His father or mother (unable to maintain himself/herself)

-The Muta Wife is also entitled for maintenance.
+- The Muta Wife (wife for sexual pleasure) is also entitled to maintenance.

-Wife includes a divorced wife. (see last case)
+- Wife includes a divorced wife. (see the last case)

 Order of Maintenance